 Contact a Dallas Appellate Attorney

 If you’ve found yourself on the receiving end of a guilty verdict, a Dallas appellate attorney can prepare a criminal appeal that has the best odds of earning a favorable judgment from the District Courts of Appeals in Texas.
 You don’t have to sit back and accept the judgment and sentence that was issued to you.
-Exercise your right to an appeal by contacting the best appellate attorneys in Dallas at the Law Office of Broden & Mickelsen today.
+Exercise your right to an appeal by contacting the best appellate attorneys in Dallas at the Broden & Mickelsen, LLP today.

 Dallas Best Criminal Defense Lawyers